 The examination is administered by the FINRA.
-The fee for taking the examination is $145 (effective January 1, 2016, the exam fee will increase to $155).
+The fee for taking the examination is $155.
 To schedule a candidate for examination, a firm should file an electronic Form U4 or an individual should file a Form U-10 and pay the fee.

 The questions in the examination, the weighing of the composite examination, the examination study outline, and the method by which the examination is administered have been designed by Chauncey Group International for NASAA and approved by NASAA and the Competency Exam Project Group.
 In addition, each examination question is statistically analyzed to insure reliability.